fischerf/relatelang/README.md

-# RelateScript: A Declarative Language to streamline the generation of consistent prompts for large language models (LLMs)
+# RelateScript: A Declarative Meta-Language for Consistent LLM Prompt Engineering

 ## Abstract
-RelateScript is a proposed declarative language designed to allow flexible, readable, and context-sensitive programming based on relational and predicate logic.
-This paper presents RelateScript's syntax, purpose, and a comparison with existing languages.
-By focusing on relationships, conditions, and context, RelateScript aims to bridge the gap between natural language expression and computational logic, making it particularly suited for applications in knowledge representation, AI, and decision-making systems.
+RelateScript is a declarative meta-language designed to streamline the creation of structured and consistent prompts for large language models (LLMs).
+This paper introduces RelateScript's syntax, highlighting its foundation in relational and predicate logic, and demonstrates its application in generating reusable prompt templates.
+By focusing on relationships, conditions, and context, RelateScript bridges the gap between natural language expressiveness and the precision required for effective LLM interaction.
+It facilitates a novel approach to prompt engineering, where humans and LLMs collaboratively develop structured prompts that can be easily modified and reused for diverse tasks, enhancing the reliability and automation capabilities of LLM-driven workflows.

 ---

 ## 1. Introduction
-In computing, imperative languages often impose strict structures, demanding exact instructions to achieve desired outcomes.
-This rigidity contrasts with natural human reasoning, which relies on relationships, conditions, and context.
-For applications in knowledge representation, artificial intelligence, and decision-making, a more flexible, declarative approach can be beneficial.
-RelateScript is a language designed to meet these needs, inspired by predicate logic and relational models, while remaining as readable as natural language.
+In the rapidly evolving field of large language models (LLMs), the effectiveness of interactions heavily relies on the quality of prompts.
+Traditional imperative programming languages often impose rigid structures that contrast with the nuanced and context-sensitive nature of human reasoning.
+While natural language offers unparalleled flexibility for interacting with LLMs, it can lead to ambiguity and inconsistency in prompt outputs.
+To address these challenges, we introduce RelateScript, a declarative meta-language specifically designed for crafting structured prompts.
+RelateScript enables users to define entities, relationships, and conditions in a format that is both readable and logically precise.
+This paper explores RelateScript's design, demonstrating its utility in creating reusable and easily adaptable prompt templates, and outlines a collaborative workflow where humans and LLMs work together to refine prompts.
+RelateScript is not intended as a traditional programming language with a separate parser, but rather as a structured input format that leverages the inherent understanding capabilities of LLMs.

 ### 1.1 Motivation
-RelateScript seeks to provide an accessible and intuitive way of describing relationships and dependencies between entities.
-With a syntax that focuses on readability and ease of understanding, it aims to enable developers to express complex conditions and goals in a way that aligns closely with human reasoning.
+RelateScript addresses the growing need for a more systematic and reliable approach to prompt engineering.
+As LLMs become increasingly sophisticated, the ability to articulate complex instructions and define precise conditions becomes crucial for harnessing their full potential.
+RelateScript provides an accessible and intuitive way of describing relationships and dependencies between entities, enabling users to express intricate logic in a manner that aligns closely with human reasoning.
+With a syntax designed for readability, RelateScript empowers users to generate consistent prompts, making it particularly suited for building reusable prompt templates that can be adapted for different scenarios, thus enhancing the efficiency and reliability of LLM interactions.
+It also allows for combining the strengths of human domain knowledge with the structure of a logical form.

 ---